Skip to main content

 • graphics

-• “Aside from that, it feels a lot smoother than Kovaak's, and doesn't feel nearly as indie either.
-The UI and graphics are nice and clean, the loading times are pretty fast, allowing you to dip your toes in multiple scenarios without long wait times.”
+• “Aside from that, it feels a lot smoother than Kovaak's, and doesn't feel nearly as indie either; the UI and graphics are nice and clean, the loading times are pretty fast, allowing quick access to multiple scenarios without long wait times.”

 • “Minimalistic style with Tron-inspired simple graphics.”